 Specialty chemical processes deliver high purity products to a range of different customers.
 To be able to change over from one product to another in a cost effective manner, processes need to be agile and efficient from the start.
 However, reducing production costs while increasing throughput and maintaining product purity is not a trivial task.
-The aim of this case is to simulate the process to gain futher understanding of key parameters so that it can be successfully optimised with the following aims:
+The aim of this case is to simulate the process to gain futher understanding of key parameters so that it can be successfully optimized with the following aims:

 - minimise batch time

-- maximise throughput
+- maximize throughput

 - minimise cost of raw materials

-- maximise profitability
+- maximize profitability

 The batch esterification process

 The batch esterification process is shown in Figure 1.
 The reaction is a two-step homogeneous reaction that takes place in water.
-The first step, producing reactant C from A and B, is very fast while the second step, to produce the product D, is slower and follows a catalytic route.
+The first step, producing reactant C from A and B, is very fast while the second step, to produce the product D, is slower and follows a catalytic route.#

 The recipe for the process is complex, involving a rangne of process steps for reaction, reflux and storage, recovery, stripping, cooling and steam sparging as show in Figure 2.

 Figure 2.
 The batch esterification recipe.
 The bottom table shows that the batch time is relatively long.
 There is also a significant consumption of high pressure steam which accounts for a large part of the overall cost for the process.